 If you intend to operate OsmoMSC with external MNCC handler, you have to disable the internal MNCC handler and specify the MNCC socket path in the configuration file.

-At the time of this writing, there are only two known open source applications implementing the MNCC interface compatible with the Osmocom MNCC socket:
+At the time of this writing, the only external application implementing the MNCC interface compatible with the Osmocom MNCC socket is lcr, the Linux Call Router.
+More widespread integration of external call routing is available via the OsmoSIP-Connector.